Chapter 2: Balance

 15. Thus Hero and Villain are not merely foes but counterweights in civilization’s advance.

-16. The Hero defends what is; the Villain forges what could be.
+16. The Hero defends what is, and protects the impotent.

 Previous